 Sec.
 4. (a) The definitions in IC 8-1-40.5 and this section apply throughout this rule:

-“Case-in-chief” means the evidence and documentation provided by the utility in support of its petition, including, but not limited to, those listed in subsection 5(c) below at a minimum.
+“Case-in-chief” means the evidence and documentation provided by the utility in support of its petition, including, but not limited to, those listed in subsection 5(c) below.

 “Commission” means the Indiana utility regulatory commission.